-Allocation of the residual global carbon budget between countries
+Allocation of the residual global CO2 budget between countries

-A vital question on which there is little discussion is what principle should be used to divide this residual carbon budget between countries.
+A vital question on which there is little discussion is what principle should be used to divide this residual CO2

-Possible ways of dividing the residual carbon budget
+Possible ways of dividing the residual CO2 budget

 - Developed countries get more than their per-capita share.
 Developed countries generally have much higher per-capita emissions than developing countries.
 If all countries reduce emissions by the same proportion each year, developed countries will end up taking a higher share of the residual budget.